TeamXenonDuke/xenon-gas-exchange-consortium/README.md

 You can rerun `setup.sh` to skip to the build and install step if there is a failure during the SuperBuild.
 You should have all required packages installed to your conda environment and native computer by the time the SuperBuild starts, so you can skip over that part of `setup.sh` and go straight to the build or install steps.

-If there was a failure during the build step, enter the following command to skip to the build step (Note: Repeated failures may mean you are using too many CPU cores.
+If there was a failure during the build step, enter the following command to skip to the build step (Note: Repeated failures may mean you are using too many CPU cores or RAM.
 You may need to run the build step with only 1 thread!):

 ```bash
 ./setup.sh build-only 2>&1 | tee setup.log